 La Merce – Held for a week in September every year – THE biggest party to hit Barcelona and probably Catalonia during the year.
 Originally a religious celebration of the Virgin of Grace, the fiesta (or more appropriately festa) now includes a whole range of Catalan traditions such as Castellers, the Catalan Wine Fair, La Sardana as well as a variety of music performances.
 This creates a mad and fun atmosphere.
-Check out our coverage of the event last year through our series of blogs last year starting here
+You have to go to the Correfoc!

 Dia de Sant Jordi – Catalonia’s answer to Valentines Day.
 Instead of 14th February, it is held on 23rd April, and rather than focussing on lavish presents between loved ones, Sant Jordi is considerably more traditional.
 The man gives his lover a single rose and the woman returns the gift by giving him a book.
 Visiting the Ramblas will be the most obvious sign of this occasion with the number of stalls selling roses.
 Rumour has it that this is the day where Catalonia makes almost half of its total annual book sales!

 National Day of Catalonia – Held on 11 September, this day commemorates the defeat of the Catalans by the Spanish in 1714.
 Although there are usually demonstrations, this is a great day to experience many aspects of Catalan culture and see how much passion people in Catalonia have for it!
 It is also worth mentioning that it is one day where you won’t here any Spanish except from foreigners and will see almost every building with a Catalan flag!

 As with any culture, Catalan culture has it’s own traditions.
 As a foreigner, you may find some of them rather odd but you will not forget them once leaving Barcelona!